jserc/burial-mound-volume-tool/README.md

 	ii.
 Follow instructions in tool to import and process data<br />
 	iii.
 Use cylindrical shells method to estimate volume of mound.
 (TO BE ADDED IN SPREADSHEET VERY SOON)<br />

+### Testing

+A verification image is included in the example data so that the dimension calculation outputs can be verified.

 ## To do list (functionality)
 In priority order: